theodox/mGui/readme.md

  will tie the visibility of the cube to the state of the checkbox.

+## Forms

+The traditional Maya formLayout command is the most powerful and flexible type of layout.
+Unfortunately, it's also the most awkward to use.
+Attaching childrent to a form requires creating long chains of argument which are tough to read and to parse.

+**mGui.forms** provides a number of pre-built forms, which automatically attach their own children in predictable ways.
+The key types are:

+*  **HorizontalForm** and **VerticalForm**.
+As the names imply, these lay out their children horizontally or vertically, each child snapped to the previous one.
+The form expands but the children don't move.
+*  **HorizontalExpandForm** and **VerticalExpandForm** are similar to regular forms, except that the last child will expand with the form.
+They are commonly used to divide an area between a header and content, or between a navigation column and content.
+*  **HorizontalStretchForm** and **VerticalStretchForm** will expand all their children as the overall form grows or shrink.
+Handy for things like maintaining evenly sized divisions in a window.
+*  **HorizontalThreePane** and **VerticalThreePane**  These form expect exactly three children.
+The first and last children are glues to the beginning and end of the form, respectively, while the middle child expands with the form.
+Handy for layouts with headers and footers or with tools surrounding a content pane.

 ## Events

 Maya GUI widgets can fire callbacks, but they have several important limitations.
 In particular, vanilla